wanghchen/wanghchen.github.io/_pages/about.md

   (* = equal contribution)

-  *Proceedings of the ACM CHI Conference on Human Factors in Computing Systems (CHI), 2025*.
+  *Proceedings of the ACM CHI Conference on Human Factors in Computing Systems (CHI '25'), 2025*.

   [<a href="https://www.youtube.com/watch?v=0JNOF7ceFig">presentation</a>]
   [<a href="/publications/papercutting/video-figure.mp4">demo</a>]